So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Standing there staring for a while, it became evident that this day, there would be no proper sunrise.
 Of course, the sun did arise, it was not the end of the world after all.
 But it did its job bashfully hidden behind clouds.

-As soon as I realized that, I left the crowds and went into the temple.
+As soon as I realized that, I left the crowd and went into the temple.

 Let me tell you, at 5:45 a. m. you find yourself even at Angkor Wat with about two handfuls of other pessimists who gave up the idea of a sunrise.